corpbob/EAPClusteringHowTo/README.md

    cd $HOME/eap_cluster
    cp -r node1 node2

 4. Edit configuration for node1 and look for the <interfaces> element.
-Change the bind address of "public" to the IP address of y
+Change the bind address of "public" to the IP address of your VM.

    cd $HOME/eap_cluster/node1
    vi standalone/configuration/standalone-ha.xml